President of the Philippines: Land transportation

 The Office of the President has also owned various cars over the decades, including a 1937 Chrysler Airflow that served as the country's very first presidential limousine for Manuel L. Quezon.
 For regional trips, the president boards a Toyota Coaster or Mitsubishi Fuso Rosa or other vehicles owned by government-owned and controlled corporations or government agencies.
 In this case, the PSG escorts the president using local police cars with an ambulance at the tail of the convoy.
 Former president Benigno Aquino III, preferred to use his personal vehicle, a Toyota Land Cruiser 200 or his relative's Lexus LX 570 over the black presidential limousines after their electronic mechanisms were damaged by floodwater.
 Malacañang had announced its interest to acquire a new presidential limousine.
 His successor, Rodrigo Duterte, utilized a white, bullet-proof armored Toyota Landcruiser as his official presidential vehicle.

 Security

-The Presidential Security Group (abbreviated PSG), is the lead agency tasked with providing security for the president, vice president, and their immediate families.
+The Presidential Security Command (abbreviated PSC), is the lead agency tasked with providing security for the president, vice president, and their immediate families.
 They also provide protective service for visiting heads of state and diplomats.

 Unlike similar groups around the world who protect other political figures, the PSG is not required to handle presidential candidates.
 However, former presidents and their immediate families are entitled to a small security detail from the PSG.
 Currently, the PSG uses Toyota Fortuner SUVs as its primary security vehicles.